Brook Silva-Braga: Synopsis

 The film is billed as "around the world in 90 minutes."
 Its title describes the feeling that, "On a trip around the world, every day feels like Saturday."
 When "everyday is Saturday, each new person an instant best friend," you need a guide to how to deal with "always saying goodbye, and loss of connection(s)."
 Silva-Braga stays in hostels around the world, showing us the "hot spots" of backpacking adventure—Australia, Southeast Asia, India, and London—and out-of-the-way places like Brazil, Nepal, and Thailand.
 He was forced to pack only five pounds of clothes, because of his 30 pounds of video equipment, and stay in many hostels to save money.
 He interviews various hostellers and fellow travellers along the way as he investigates how and why people take long-term, budget travel.

 Premiere

-The documentary premiered at the 2007 Cleveland International Film Festival, where it was screened four times.Benson, Melinda J. Filmstrip Tease, found at Northern Ohio Live web site.
-Retrieved November 12, 2007.
+The documentary premiered at the 2007 Cleveland International Film Festival, where it was screened four times.
 This film fest is a competitive one, drawing 43,000 attendees, 950 submissions, but only 180 films screened in 250 showings; this film was screened 4 times rather than the average 1.38 times of the typical film at the festival.
 The Cleveland Film Society, organizers of the film festival, created a live podcast during a panel interview with him.
 The local affiliate of ABC interviewed him while he was in town for the film festival.

+Screenings

-ScreeningsA Map for Saturday was screened in Paris, France, shortly after the camera Silva-Braga used to film it was stolen.
+A Map for Saturday was screened in Paris, France, shortly after the camera Silva-Braga used to film it was stolen.